+32020 11311 Calatific 111317 (Id

 Intended Audience Individuals who are not healthcare providers or professional rescuers who desire, or are occupationally required, to be trained and certified in pediatric first aid.

+Instructor A current and active, Level 1 (or above) Authorized HSI Instructor

+Requirement

+Participant None

+Prerequisites

+Required See HSI Pediatric First Aid CPR AED Instructor Guide, Preparation

+Equipment and Checklists

+Materials

-Instructor Requirement A current and active, Level 1 (or above) Authorized HSI Instructor Participant Prerequisites None Required Equipment and Materials See HSI Pediatric First Aid CPR AED Instructor Guide, Preparation Checklists Class Length (See Notes) Initial Instructor-Led Class: Pediatric First Aid, About 4 hrs.
+Class Length (See 1.
+Initial Instructor-Led Class: Pediatric First Aid, About 4 hrs.

+Notes) 2.
 Blended, Online Component: Pediatric First Aid, About 1.5 hrs.

+3. Blended, Face-To-Face Component: Pediatric First Aid, About 1.5 hrs.

+4. Renewal: Varies with instructional approach and strategy.

+Maximum 12:1 (6:1 recommended)

+Student-to-

+Instructor Ratio

+(SIR)

+Maximum 3:1 (1:1 recommended)

+Student-to-

+Manikin Ratio

+(SMR)

-Blended, Face-To-Face Component: Pediatric First Aid, About 1.5 hrs.
-Renewal: Varies with instructional approach and strategy.
-Maximum Student-to- Instructor Ratio (SIR) 12:1 (6:1 recommended) Maximum Student-to- Manikin Ratio (SMR) 3:1 (1:1 recommended) Terminal Learning Objectives Summarize the basic legal concepts that apply to providing pediatric first aid, Recognize the pediatric first aid provider's role, responsibilities, and priorities.
+Terminal Learning 1.
+Summarize the basic legal concepts that apply to providing pediatric

+Objectives first aid,

+2. Recognize the pediatric first aid provider's role, responsibilities, and

+priorities.

-Student Certification Requirements Recognize the main elements of the procedure for pediatric first aid.
-Explain the Pediatric First Aid Procedure.
-Describe how to recognize and provide pediatric first aid treatment for injury, medical, and environmental emergencies.
-Recognize the benefits of a safety-oriented home and workplace culture.
-Correctly demonstrate the removal of contaminated personal protective equipment.
-Correctly demonstrate the Pediatric First Aid Procedure.
-Correctly demonstrate how to control severe external bleeding.
+- 3. Recognize the main elements of the procedure for pediatric first aid. - 4.
+Explain the Pediatric First Aid Procedure. - 5.
+Describe how to recognize and provide pediatric first aid treatment for injury, medical, and environmental emergencies. - 6.
+Recognize the benefits of a safety-oriented home and workplace culture. - 7.
+Correctly demonstrate the removal of contaminated personal protective equipment. - 8.
+Correctly demonstrate the Pediatric First Aid Procedure. - 9.
+Correctly demonstrate how to control severe external bleeding. - 10.
 Correctly demonstrate how to use an epinephrine autoinjector.

 Written Exam: Optional, except when required by an employer, regulatory, or occupational licensing agency or when challenging the course.

+- 1. Passing score.

-Passing score. a.
-Pediatric First Aid: 70% b.
+- a.
+Pediatric First Aid: 70%

+- b.
 HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
 Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam.
-Performance Evaluation: Required.
-1. Demonstrate skill competency as indicated by the skill criteria on the following Performance Evaluation Sheets (by class type). a.
-Pediatric First Aid i.
-Performance Evaluation Four: Pediatric First Aid - Severe, Life-Threatening External Bleeding ii.
-Performance Evaluation Five: Pediatric First Aid - Severe Allergic Reaction Certification May not exceed 2 years from month of issue.
-Spaced practice every 3-6 Period Required Class months strongly recommended.
-A complete, accurate, and legible HSI Pediatric First Aid CPR AED Class Documentation Roster reflecting the actual class date(s) signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).
-Notes THIS PROGRAM IS APPROVED FOR TRAINING CHILD CARE PROVIDERS IN CONNECTICUT. a.
-There are specific conditions of approval for teaching the Pediatric First Aid portion that apply to every HSI approved

-Training Center and authorized Instructor or IT.
+- 1. Demonstrate skill competency as indicated by the skill criteria on the following Performance Evaluation Sheets (by class type). - a.
+Pediatric First Aid - i.
+Performance Evaluation Four: Pediatric First Aid Severe, Life-Threatening External Bleeding - ii.
+Performance Evaluation Five: Pediatric First Aid -Severe Allergic Reaction

+Certification May not exceed 2 years from month of issue.
+Spaced practice every 3-6 Period months strongly recommended.
+A complete, accurate, and legible HSI Pediatric First Aid | CPR AED Class Required Class Documentation Roster reflecting the actual class date(s) signed by the Authorized Instructor or electronically submitted through the Online Training & Information System (Otis).
+1. THIS PROGRAM IS APPROVED FOR TRAINING CHILD CARE Notes a.
+There are specific conditions of approval for teaching the Pediatric First Aid portion that apply to every HSI approved Training Center and authorized Instructor or IT.
 Log in to the Otis-supported Training Center Manager and Instructor Portal to access this information in the regulatory approval database.

+PROVIDERS IN CONNECTICUT.